MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 From an infrastructure standpoint, deploying Office 365 ProPlus with Configuration Manager is similar to other software deployments and doesn't require any special customization.
 That said, the following options can make your Office deployment easier and more efficient:

 - Use the Current Branch of Configuration Manager.
 For more details, see [Which branch of Configuration Manager should I use?](https://docs.microsoft.com/en-us/sccm/core/understand/which-branch-should-i-use)
 - Enable peer cache on your clicent devices.
-Peer Cache is a feature in the Current Branch of Configuration Manager that can help with limited network capacity when deploying to  client devices in remote locations.
+Peer Cache is a feature in the Current Branch of Configuration Manager that can help with limited network capacity when deploying updates <to  client devices in remote locations.
 For more details, see [Peer Cache for Configuration Manager clients](https://docs.microsoft.com/en-us/sccm/core/plan-design/hierarchy/client-peer-cache).
-- Deploy Office using the Office Client Management dashboard and Office 365 Installer wizard in Configuration Manager.
+- Deploy Office as an application using the Office Client Management dashboard and Office 365 Installer wizard in Configuration Manager.
 The dashboard and wizard enable all the Configuration Manager features designed for Office, including removal of existing versions of Office and defining application settings.

 Make sure to complete the following requirements as well: